ovladuk/node-spotify-downloader/README.md

 ###Or Run it from your browser:
   To open in browser, just run from terminal/cmd file run.sh/run.bat (depends of your OS)
-    this file will install all needed modules an start a local server (address will be displayed in terminal, by default is http://localhost:3001) just open this address in your browser and ... enjoy :)
+    this file will install all needed modules an start a local server (address will be displayed in terminal, by default is http://localhost:3001).
+    Just open this address in your browser and ... enjoy :)

 ### Disclaimer: